 All stop signs and traffic signals shall have temporary twelve inch (12") stop lines placed in accordance with MUTCD (3B.16) on all surfaces prior to opening to traffic.
-Temporary tape can be used.
+Temporary tape may be used.

-150.3.11 Differences In Elevations Between Travel Lanes And Shoulders
+150.3.11 Differences in Elevations Between Travel Lanes and Shoulders